tombenke/cayley-cookbook/website/content/docs/basic-concepts/statements.en.md

 Leia knows Luke.
 ```

-Let's transform the sentences listed above to the `subject-predicat-object` format, using IRIs for the predicates:
+Let's transform the sentences listed above to the `subject-predicate-object` format, using IRIs for the predicates:

 ```txt
 <Luke-Skywalker-from-StarWars> <is-a> <Person> .